Will Smith: 2022 Oscars incident

-During the 94th Academy Awards on March 27, 2022, Smith walked onstage and slapped presenter and comedian Chris Rock who had made a joke about his wife Jada Pinkett Smith's shaved head with a reference to the main protagonist in the 1997 film G.I.
+During the 94th Academy Awards on March 27, 2022, Smith walked onstage and slapped presenter and comedian Chris Rock who had made a joke about his wife Jada Pinkett Smith's shaved head with a reference to the protagonist in the 1997 film G.I.
 Jane.
 Smith then returned to his seat and yelled at Rock, twice saying "Keep my wife's name out your fucking mouth!"
 Pinkett Smith had been diagnosed with alopecia areata in 2018 and would later shave her head due to the condition.
 The Academy of Motion Picture Arts and Sciences (AMPAS) said that Smith was asked to leave the ceremony but he refused.

 Later in the night, Smith was named Best Actor for King Richard and apologized to the Academy and the other nominees, but not to Rock, in his acceptance speech.
 The live audience gave Smith two standing ovations.
 Smith remained at the ceremony until its conclusion and participated in the celebrations later that evening.
 Following public backlash, Smith issued a formal apology via a public Instagram post.
 ABC, AMPAS, and the Screen Actors Guild condemned Smith following the incident, prompting an investigation by the Academy's Board of Governors.
 Rock declined to press charges against Smith, according to the Los Angeles Police Department.
 On April 1, 2022, Smith tendered his resignation from the Academy, writing in part:

 I deprived other nominees and winners of their opportunity to celebrate and be celebrated for their extraordinary work.
 I am heartbroken.
 I want to put the focus back on those who deserve attention for their achievements and allow the Academy to get back to the incredible work it does to support creativity and artistry in film.
 So, I am resigning from membership in the Academy of Motion Picture Arts and Sciences, and will accept any further consequences the Board deems appropriate.

 The AMPAS President David Rubin accepted the resignation in an official statement but said they would continue their investigation.
 Smith's resignation means he is no longer able to vote on Oscar nominations as a member of the Academy.
 Commentators have speculated that Smith's resignation from the Academy and other related fallout from the slap would damage his "family brand".
 On April 8, 2022, the Academy announced its decision to ban Smith from future Oscars galas and associated events for 10 years.
 Several film projects that Smith had been involved in were put on hold as a result of the controversy.
 In a statement to CNN, Smith stated: "I accept and respect the Academy's decision".
 Smith offered an on camera apology on July 29, saying he was "deeply remorseful" for his actions.
 As a result of the incident, Netflix cancelled production on an action film that was set to star Smith titled Fast and Loose.
 In December 2022, Emancipation was released to mixed reviews and was a commercial failure.
 Producer Todd Black partially attributed the failure to Smith's involvement following the Oscar incident.